wp-plugins/wp-ultra-simple-paypal-shopping-cart/readme.txt

 * Add feature : shipping can be display as "Free"
 * Bugfix : th missing on cart
 = V4.3.6 =
-* Enhancement : add more class and id to the cart's html table
+* Enhancement : add more class and id to the cart html table = V4.3.7 =
+* Add feature : Add thumbnail option is the post has thumbnail (1 shortcode per post only)